Infill Housing Options in the Residential Transition District

 this will bring down the value of existing properties and create more parking on the streets which is already a problem !!

-genie asked about 3 years ago
+genie asked over 3 years ago

 The proposed changes do not change the allowable number of units on a lot.
 These changes would accommodate higher value forms of infill that tend to coincide with increasing property values.
 Studies have found that infill housing does not change surrounding property values.
 However, poorly maintained properties have been found to bring down property values.